-Warm calling, on the other hand, is a sales process where sales representatives reach out to prospects and customers who have previously interacted with the brand.
+Warm calling, on the other hand, is an inside sales process where sales representatives reach out to prospects and customers who have previously interacted with the brand.
 These individuals are aware of your business and demonstrated some interest.
 Maybe they liked a social media post or downloaded an eBook from your website or submitted an inquiry about a product.

 Additionally, warm calling also includes gathering feedback through surveys, informing regular customers about new promotions, or inviting them to webinars, etc. In some cases, calls made after cold emails may also be considered warm calling.
 This is because you have already established a connection and familiarity with the customer.

 With warm calling, your job as the sales rep is to answer their questions, provide more information, and engage them.
 By doing so, you are moving them down the funnel and closer to a sale.